|

 to allow the wheel order to be changed easily in the field.

-It also describes the top lid that can only be closed when the
+It also claims that the top lid can only be closed when the

 UKW lever is locked in position.